SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 The files represent approximately 195 million read pairs from a nextgen[^4] sequencing run, with each file holding each half of the pair in the FASTQ format.
-The dataset is from a previous IBERS PhD student and was introduced in a 2014 paper titled [Metaphylogenomic and potential functionality of the limpet Patella pellucida's gastrointestinal tract microbiome \[Pubmed\]](http://www.ncbi.nlm.nih.gov/pubmed/25334059).
-According to the paper over 100 Blue-rayed Limpets (*Patella pellucida*) were collected from the shore of Aberystwyth, placed in to tanks to graze on Oarweed (*Laminaria digitata*) for one month.
+The dataset is from a previous IBERS PhD student and was introduced in a 2014 paper titled [Metaphylogenomic and potential functionality of the limpet Patella pellucida's gastrointestinal tract microbiome \[PubMed\]](http://www.ncbi.nlm.nih.gov/pubmed/25334059).
+According to the paper over 100 Blue-rayed Limpets (*Patella pellucida*) were collected from the shore of Aberystwyth and placed in to tanks to graze on Oarweed (*Laminaria digitata*) for one month.
 60 were plated, anesthetized and aseptically dissected; vortexing and homogenizing the extracted digestion tracts before repeated filtering and final centrifugation to concentrate cells as a pellet.
 The pellets were then resuspended and DNA was extracted with a soil kit to create an Illumina paired-end library.

-The paper describes the post-sequencing data handling briefly: the net result of 398 million reads which were quality processed using `fastq-mcf`; to remove adaptor sequences, reads with quality lower than 20 and reads shorter than 31bp.
+The paper describes the post-sequencing data handling briefly: the net result of 398 million reads were quality processed using `fastq-mcf`; to remove adaptor sequences, reads with quality lower than Q20 and reads shorter than 31bp.
 The first 15bp of each read were also truncated[^5].
 It was noted the remaining 391 million reads were heavily contaminated with host-derived sequences and thus insufficient for functional analysis.

 My job was to investigate to what extent the contamination had occurred and to investigate whether any non-limpet reads could be salvaged for functional analysis.